jmartinsjrbr/introduction_to_microbiomics/README.md

-# Introduction to microbiomics
+# Introduction to Microbiomics - 18-19/Nov/2021
-VirtualBox VM image prepared to be used during Introduction to microbiomics course
+VirtualBox VM image prepared to be used during Introduction to microbiomics offered by Integrative Omics group at LNBR/CNPEM.

 ### How to download and install VirtualBox VM with the bioinformatics environment necessary to the course